 2-What are the complications of untreated dry mouth?

 Saliva is a constituent of the body’s first line of defense.
-Dry mouth increases the risk of viral diseases such as influenza and even corona.
+Dry mouth increases the risk of viral diseases such as influenza, and corona.
 Tooth decay and headache are among the serious long-term complications of dry mouth.

 3-Is dry mouth a symptom of diabetes?

 One of the most common symptoms of diabetes is dry mouth (xerostomia).
-It is a common symptom of type 1 and 2 diabetes; however, all diabetic patients do not experience it.
+It is a common symptom of type 1 and 2 diabetes; however, it’s important to note that not all diabetic patients experience it.

 4-What are the diseases that cause dry mouth?

 Diabetes, thyroid diseases, stroke, oral yeast infection (oral thrush), or Alzheimer’s disease are some of the diseases that cause dry mouth.
-Autoimmune diseases including Sjogren’s syndrome and HIV/AIDS also lead to xerostomia.
-Snoring and open mouth breathing and excessive consumption of tobacco and alcohol also cause dry mouth.
+Autoimmune diseases including Sjogren’s syndrome and HIV/AIDS may lead to xerostomia.
+Snoring and open mouth breathing, excessive consumption of tobacco, and alcohol also cause dry mouth.

 5-Why do diabetic patients develop xerostomia?